Archives and Special Collections Graduate Certificate

 Discover the world of Archives and Special Collections in the School of Library and Information Science.
-This fully online library certificate program relates the subjects of archival history, theory, methods, organization and ethics with an archival practicum.
+This fully online archives and special collections certificate relates the subjects of archival history, theory, methods, organization and ethics with an archival practicum.
 This convenient and affordable course of study can be taken as part of a student’s MLIS degree or as a post-master’s certificate for those holding an MLS from an ALA-accredited program.
 This is your life, plus college.

 Interested in other degrees in this field?
 Southern Miss also offers a BA in Library and Information Science online degree, and a master’s in Library and Information Science online degree.